carloss7777/ece445/notebooks/carlos/README.md

 ## Laser Testing and Lab Notebook (03/31/2022):
 Today we met because our laser arrived this morning.
 We have tested the laser and it seems to work properly and is visible even if there is a sunny day.
 We also worked on our Lab Notebooks, updating all the work we have done during the previous weeks.
+## Meeting with Daniel (04/01/2022):
+We discuss with our TA the progress and we talk about the PCB design and coding.
+## Picking up parts(04/05/2022):
+Today arrived the parts of our project, we tested initially some of the components in the breadboard and verified they were working.
+## Start Soldering (04/07/2022):
+We started by soldering the microcontroller with the microscope, and we also soldered the other parts except for the GPS Module, since it didnt arrived.
+## Picking up parts 2 (04/09/2022):
+There was a second deliver of our parts.
+As we did in the first time, we noticed that we were missing the crystal so we ordered a new one.
+## Testing day (04/11/2022):
+Today we've tested some subsystems.
+To do that we built the circuits on the breadboard and we did our R&V tables of the subsystem.
+## Flashing problem (04/12/2022):
+We tried to  flash our microcontroller, but we discovered that we couldn't do it with USB ASP, since they weren't compatible.
+## Flashing problem #2 (4/13/2022):
+Today we've tried to solve the problem of flashing the MCU but we realized that the UART pin neccesary for programming the PCB.
+We decided to move to an ATMega328p  and we order an arduino nano to grab the MCU from it.
+## Flashing problem #3 (04/14/2022):
+We changed the PCB to implement our new MCU.
+## Order PCB round #3 (04/15/2022):
+We ordered the new PCB, and we did the R&V table for the buttons.
+## Breadboard circuit to flash the ATMega (04/17/2022):
+Today,we build on the breadboard the circuit to flash the ATMega with an Arduino UNO.
+We didn't flash it today because we had some issues.
+## Flashing the ATMega (04/18/2022):
+We solve the problem that we had yesterday and we managed to flash the ATMega.
+## Testing day #2 (04/19/2022):
+We tested all the subsystems with the ATMega328p in the breadboard.
+## Mock DEMO (04/20/2022):
+We show our progress to the TA.
+## PCB round #3 arrives (04/21/2022):
+Today we spent the whole day soldering and checking the correct working of our PCB.
+Once we had it, we flash our PCB and we programmed it.
+## Test LCD on PCB (04/22/2022):
+We connected the LCD to the PCB, we had some problems but they were solved on the same day.
+We started to work on the buttons.
+##